Continuous Learning is the assurance of commitment to a life-long process of learning and continuing personal development.

 What sources do ICA provide?

-ICA Membership offers a wide range of CPD activities for our members including online resources, conferences and events, as well as providing discounted access to external events.
-You will enjoy access to a vast range of events, publications, videos and a library of online resources that are being constantly updated, making it easy for you to gain the required number of CPD hours.
+ICA Membership offers a wide range of Continuous Learning activities for our members including online resources, conferences and events, as well as providing discounted access to external events.
+You will enjoy access to a vast range of events, publications, videos and a library of online resources that are being constantly updated, making it easy for you to gain the required number of Continuous Learning hours.

-Our CPD Centre is designed to suit differing levels of seniority and experience, and provides general and jurisdiction-specific learning (both technical and non-technical).
+Our continuous Learning zone is designed to suit differing levels of seniority and experience, and provides general and jurisdiction-specific learning (both technical and non-technical).

-All activities are stored within our CPD Centre and state how many CPD hours they are worth.
+All activities are stored within our Continuous Learning zone and state how many Continuous Learning hours they are worth.
 Many of these are exclusive to ICA Members.

 Not currently an ICA Member?

-Visit the CPD Centre and view some examples of CPD content ►
+Visit the Continuous Learning zone and view some examples of content ►

 1. Online learning: including e-learning modules, live and recorded webinars, videos and podcasts.